CenturyLinkCloud/PublicKB/General/overview.md

       </td>
       <td>
         <p>
-          At least one executable file must be included in the Package.&nbsp; CenturyLink Cloud supports the following executable types:
+          At least one executable file must be included in the Package.
+CenturyLink Cloud supports the following executable types:
         </p>
         <ul>
           <li>